lorenzogirardi/Kubernetes-nstats/README.md

 APM ... well it depends on your company/money capability

 What is missing ?
-Well even if we are in 2021 i'm habit to use **iftop** to understand the usage , the limit is that is working in rountime and i miss a long vision term.
+Well even if we are in 2021 i'm habit to use **iftop** to understand the usage , the limit is that is working in runtime and i miss a long vision term.
 ![iftop](https://res.cloudinary.com/ethzero/image/upload/c_scale,w_1024/v1613987085/misc/iftop.png)